Azure Active Directory User Provisioning with SCIM

 3. If the provisioning configuration seems to be in an unhealthy state, the application will go into quarantine.
 Learn more about quarantine states here.

-• OpsLevel expects the userName to be in email format and we suggest using the userPrincipalName by default.
+• OpsLevel expects the userName to be in email format and we suggest using theuserPrincipalName by default, but email is a good alternative depending on your organization.

 • At this time, OpsLevel only supports synchronization of the primary email, however we plan to support additional emails in the future.

-If you have questions or difficulties with the SCIM integration, hit us up at [email protected].
+If you have questions or difficulties with the SCIM integration, reach out to us at [email protected].